Continuous wave

 A continuous wave or continuous waveform (CW) is an electromagnetic wave of constant amplitude and frequency, typically a sine wave, that for mathematical analysis is considered to be of infinite duration.
 It may refer to e.g. a laser or particle accelerator having a continuous output, as opposed to a pulsed output.

-Continuous wave is also the name given to an early method of radio transmission, in which a sinusoidal carrier wave is switched on and off.
+By extension, the term continuous wave also refers to an early method of radio transmission in which a sinusoidal carrier wave is switched on and off.
+This is more precisely called interrupted continuous wave (ICW).
 Information is carried in the varying duration of the on and off periods of the signal, for example by Morse code in early radio.
 In early wireless telegraphy radio transmission, CW waves were also known as "undamped waves", to distinguish this method from damped wave signals produced by earlier spark gap type transmitters.

 Radio

 Transmissions before CW

 Very early radio transmitters used a spark gap to produce radio-frequency oscillations in the transmitting antenna.
 The signals produced by these spark-gap transmitters consisted of strings of brief pulses of sinusoidal radio frequency oscillations which died out rapidly to zero, called damped waves.
 The disadvantage of damped waves was that their energy was spread over an extremely wide band of frequencies; they had wide bandwidth.
 As a result, they produced electromagnetic interference (RFI) that spread over the transmissions of stations at other frequencies.

 This motivated efforts to produce radio frequency oscillations that decayed more slowly; had less damping.
-There is an inverse relation between the rate of decay (the time constant) of a damped wave and its bandwidth; the longer the damped waves take to decay toward zero, the narrower the frequency band the radio signal occupies, so the less it interferes with other transmissions.
+There is a direct relation between the rate of decay (the reciprocal of the time constant) of a damped wave and its bandwidth; the longer the damped waves take to decay toward zero, the narrower the frequency band the radio signal occupies, so the less it interferes with other transmissions.
 As more transmitters began crowding the radio spectrum, reducing the frequency spacing between transmissions, government regulations began to limit the maximum damping or "decrement" a radio transmitter could have.
 Manufacturers produced spark transmitters which generated long "ringing" waves with minimal damping.